liam-wiltshire/talks/scaling-laravel/content.md

 ???

-Improving the nperformance of your application will probably get you so far, but there will be a point where you need more hardware.
+Improving the performance of your application will probably get you so far, but there will be a point where you need more hardware.

 Hardware scaling can be quite straightforward, but needs to be well thought out before you just jump in to be successful